slackapi/bolt-js/docs/_steps/executing_workflow_steps.md

     };

     // if everything was successful
+    // If you run your app with processBeforeResponse: true option,
-    complete({ outputs }).then(() => { console.log('workflow step execution complete registered'); });
+    // await complete() here is not recommended because of the slow response of the API endpoint complete({ outputs }).then(() => { console.log('workflow step execution complete registered'); });

     // if something went wrong